hisplan/wdl-boilerplate/README.md

 ## Testing

-Currently, this is not really designed for unit testing, rather this will allow you to verify if your WDL files are written syntactically and semantically right.
+Currently, this is not really designed for unit testing (TBD), rather this will allow you to verify if your WDL files are written syntactically and semantically right.

 ```bash
 cd tests